 My caving history

 A bit of a quick biography: My first caving trip was to a granite boulder cave near Pakenham (Melbourne’s outer south-east) called Labertouche (see the section on granite caves for detail), with a commercial provider, in 2000.
 The trip was using hand-held dolphin torches, helmets with no chin straps, no belay on the entrance ladder, and a trip leader that got us lost for 30 cold minutes while he tried to find the way on.
 It was a disaster.
-Half the participants were in tears, and the leader was genuinely shocked when afterwards i enthusiastically asked him, “that was incredible! how do I do more???”
+Half the participants were in tears, and the leader was genuinely shocked when afterwards I enthusiastically asked him, “that was incredible! how do I do more???”.

 Despite such a terrible first trip I still knew I’d found my passion and shortly after that I joined the RMIT Outdoors Club and did my first trip to Buchan.
 On that trip, in the farthest reaches of Wilson’s Cave, I knew this was for me.
-Although i have to admit I never knew how far I would take it and the unbelievable adventures and feats i have accomplished.

 At the end of 2003 I finished with RMIT and joined the Caving Club of Victoria (CCV).
 Within a few months I ended up on the committee as treasurer due to dwindling member base.
 The other two active cavers needed another caving partner, so I was taken under the wing of Amy Ware and Doug Henry who both taught me everything there was to know about horizontal caving, and 2004 was chock full of caving, seeing me in Buchan every few weeks soaking in caving and all of its basic lessons.
 I really owe Amy and Doug a debt of gratitude as they taught me so much and were so welcoming!
 It was a fun time.

-I caved VERY heavily – sometimes for several weekends in a row – for the next year with a new (or should I say previously retired but back again caver named Peter Freeman).
+I caved heavily – sometimes for several weekends in a row – for the next year with a new (or should I say previously retired but back again caver named Peter Freeman).
 One night after a general meeting I asked Peter if he had been to Britannia Creek caves yet.
 He said no, so that weekend we went!
 And started a caving partnership that would last years – as I said, that year with Peter was probably my most prolific caving period.

 It was at this time I also started to learn SRT and vertical caving, being taught by ex CCV caver Neil Brenton, who had a bolt in the roof of his lounge room, and would sit watching TV while keeping half an eye on me coaching me on technical SRT manoeuvres.

 Caving in the United Kingdom

 After a year of intense caving I made the bold move to go and live in London for 2 years.
-My partner was not a caver, but I knew that the UK is the capital of caving for English-speaking people, and I went on my first trip after only being in the country for two weeks – that trip was into Gaping Gill which is the largest cavern in the UK and funnily enough was the top cave on my list of caves I wanted to see.
+My partner was not a caver, but I knew that the UK is the capital of caving for English-speaking people, and I went on my first trip after only being in the country for two weeks.
+That trip was into Gaping Gill which is the largest cavern in the UK and funnily enough was the top cave on my list of caves I wanted to see.

-While there I was formally trained in SRT by perhaps the most well-known caver in England Andy Sparrow.
-The Mendips caving area is only an hour and a half from London, and I was known to chuck the occasional cave-sickie … ringing my boss from Bristol Bus station with all the background noise was taking the piss in a big way.
+While there I was formally trained in SRT by perhaps the most well-known caver in England, Andy Sparrow, in the Mendips.
+The Mendips caving area is only an hour and a half from London, and whilst not deep or long, a good area.

 England has a formalised standards system for caving for all civilians, which I think should be introduced here.
 Presently the only qualifications for caving in Australia are within the defence forces, or the scouts.
 Normal everyday people in Australia are instructed by their chosen caving club.
 Some have formal training nights or weekends, whereas the smaller groups just pass down knowledge as they go on trips.
 Its a bit like being a Jedi – generally you have a master and an apprentice.
 Generally the university clubs have more official training.